 The Strategic Community Reference Group provides a unique mechanism for community representatives and subject experts providing advice to Council on a range of issues of importance to the community.
 The high number and quality of applications received is evidence of the success of the Group.

-That Council APPOINTS one community member representative for the Central Ward from the list of persons who nominated for the Strategic Community Reference Group as detailed in Attachment 2 to Report CJ044-04/20.
+That Council APPOINTS one community member representative for the Central Ward from the list of persons who nominated for the Strategic Community Reference Group as detailed in Attachment 2 to this Report.